geo-ant/varpro/README.md

 ### What is VarPro?

-Variable Projection (VarPro) is an algorithm which exploits that the given fitting problem can be separated into linear and nonlinear parameters.
+Variable Projection (VarPro) is an algorithm that exploits that the given fitting problem can be separated into linear and nonlinear parameters.
 First, the linear parameters are eliminated using some clever linear algebra.
-Then, the fitting problem is cast into one that depends only on the nonlinear parameters.
+Then, the fitting problem is rewritten so that it depends only on the nonlinear parameters.
 Finally, this reduced problem is solved by using a general purpose nonlinear minimization algorithm, such as Levenberg-Marquardt (LM).